 Biking and Walking in Virginia

-Bicyclists and pedestrians may also board Hampton Roads Transit's Elizabeth River Ferry to cross between the Cities of Norfolk and Portsmouth, White’s Ferry, a privately operated service that connects Loudoun County with the Chesapeake & Ohio Canal Trail near Poolesville, Maryland, and the Hatton Ferry, a free, donation-based service in Central Virginia between Albemarle and Buckingham Counties.
+The Elizabeth River Ferry, operated by Hampton Roads Transit, crosses the Elizabeth River between the Cities of Norfolk and Portsmouth.
+White’s Ferry, a privately-operated ferry service connects Loudoun County to the Chesapeake & Ohio Canal Trail near Poolesville, Maryland.
+Hatton Ferry, a donation-based service crosses the James River between Albemarle and Buckingham Counties.

-- Designated spaces within the body of the train car
+- Trainside checked bicycle service provides designated spaces within the body of the train car

 - Folding bikes under the dimensions of 34" x 15" x 48"